Anton Chekhov: Childhood

-In 1876, Chekhov's father was declared bankrupt after overextending his finances building a new house, having been cheated by a contractor named Mironov.
+In 1876, Chekhov's father Pavel was declared bankrupt after overextending his finances building a new house, having been cheated by a contractor named Mironov.
 To avoid debtor's prison he fled to Moscow, where his two eldest sons, Alexander and Nikolai, were attending university.
 The family lived in poverty in Moscow.
 Chekhov's mother was physically and emotionally broken by the experience.

 Chekhov was left behind to sell the family's possessions and finish his education.
 He remained in Taganrog for three more years, boarding with a man by the name of Selivanov who, like Lopakhin in The Cherry Orchard, had bailed out the family for the price of their house.
 Chekhov had to pay for his own education, which he managed by private tutoring, catching and selling goldfinches, and selling short sketches to the newspapers, among other jobs.
 He sent every ruble he could spare to his family in Moscow, along with humorous letters to cheer them up.

+As a teenager Chekhov fell in love with the Taganrog Theatre.
+He attended the theatre on a regular basis and became enchanted and inspired by productions of vaudevilles, Italian operas and popular comedies.

-During this time, he read widely and analytically, including the works of Cervantes, Turgenev, Goncharov, and Schopenhauer, and wrote a full-length comic drama, Fatherless, which his brother Alexander dismissed as "an inexcusable though innocent fabrication".
+During that time, Chekhov read widely and analytically, including the works of Cervantes, Turgenev, Goncharov, and Schopenhauer, and wrote a full-length comic drama, Fatherless, which his brother Alexander dismissed as "an inexcusable though innocent fabrication."
 Chekhov also experienced a series of love affairs, one with the wife of a teacher.
-In 1879, Chekhov completed his schooling and joined his family in Moscow, having gained admission to the medical school at I.M.
+In 1879, Chekhov completed his schooling in Taganrog and moved in with his family in Moscow, having gained admission to the medical school at I.M.
 Sechenov First Moscow State Medical University.